 Control Fuse: Provides protection for the control wiring and remote wiring from a short circuit.

 Line Circuit Breaker: Protects the generator from a short circuit or an overloaded circuit.
-If the breaker opens (trips), remove the electrical load from the genset before resetting the circuit breaker.
+If the breaker opens (trips), remove the load from the genset before resetting.

 FIGURE 3.
 STANDARD CONTROL PANEL

 REMOTE CONTROL PANEL (OPTIONAL)